Three Common Disorders That Qualify for SSDI in Georgia

 To learn what falls under each category and the evidence required to apply for SSDI under each, visit the Social Security Administration’s Listing of Impairments page.

 With the right information and support system, you can get the help you need.
 Georgia's Hometown Law Firm is committed to standing by your side as you navigate your SSDI claim.
-Don’t hesitate to reach out for guidance—we are here to assist you in your journey toward mental health stability and financial security.

 For legal assistance with your SSDI claim, call The Edmonson Law Firm at (678) 271-9111, book a FREE CONSULTATION online, or fill out our hassle-free SSDI questionnaire.